deepfence/golang_deepfence_sdk/client/docs/ModelComplianceScanResult.md

 ### NewModelComplianceScanResult

-`func NewModelComplianceScanResult(imageLayerId string, compliances []ModelCompliance, containerName string, hostName string, kubernetesClusterName string, masked string, nodeId string, nodeName string, nodeType string, scanId string, ) *ModelComplianceScanResult`
+`func NewModelComplianceScanResult(compliances []ModelCompliance, dockerContainerName string, dockerImageName string, hostName string, kubernetesClusterName string, nodeId string, nodeName string, nodeType string, scanId string, ) *ModelComplianceScanResult`

 NewModelComplianceScanResult instantiates a new ModelComplianceScanResult object This constructor will assign default values to properties that have it defined,